ECSS provides expert assistance with your projects. Request help through the allocation process.

 This helps us form the ECSS project team and the project plan by enlisting the named staff members in understanding and launching the support project.
 For example:

-The scalability issues with ABCDcode on Machine M were first diagnosed by user consultant F, who, while handling a problem report we had submitted to the XOC, suggested that the likely culprit is our use of a master-slave task management pattern which relies on synchronization between a subset of slave processes.
+The scalability issues with ABCDcode on Machine M were first diagnosed by user consultant F, who, while handling a problem report we had submitted to the XOC, suggested that the likely culprit is our use of a primary-secondary task management pattern which relies on synchronization between a subset of secondary processes.
 She suggested that fixing the issues will require a sustained collaboration with ECSS staff.

 It is expected that the impetus for many ECSS projects will come from the work of the Novel and Innovative Projects (NIP) development area.
 If this has been the case, it should be mentioned in response to Q4.
 For example: